 It’s been close to a year since the launch of Housemarque’s sci-fi roguelike shooter Returnal, and looking back, it’s become abundantly apparent as time has passed that the PS5 exclusive is easily the best game the studio has ever made, which has been reflected in its commercial performance as well.
-Given how good Returnal was, and given the fact that Housemarque is now a first party PlayStation studio, there’s no shortage of people of what it’s going to move on to next.
+Given how good Returnal was, and given the fact that Housemarque is now a first party PlayStation studio, there’s no shortage of people with questions of what it’s going to move on to next.

 As it turns out, that next project is going to be a new IP.
 Speaking in an interview with VentureBeat, when asked about whether, given Sony’s renewed focus on live service games, Housemarque, too, is going to try its hand at something similar, the studio’s managing director Ilari Kuittinen suggested that old-school arcade shooters is probably what the developer is going to continue to focus on.